bunetj/compress-images/README.md

 apps like caesium overload my computer.

-i didn't find scripts like this one quickly.
+i didn't search scripts like this and didn't find a similar script quickly.